faroo9/faroo9.github.io/index.md

 # Welcome To My Page !

 My name is Farouk.
+I am a Phd student in mathematics.
 I started this website to be some sort of repository for my technical writings.
 My main interests are mathematics and programming.

 > I would like you to understand that I consider Mathematics more as a question of how rather than a question of what.
 That is I consider it as the art and science of reasoning as effectively as possible.
 >> – Edsger W. Dijkstra